 Insect bites or stings may be associated with large circular areas of swelling; the raw areas on the left lesion are probably due to scratching.

 Bug bites often cause hive-like (urticarial), swollen lesions.

-Images of Pediatric Arthropod Bite or Sting: Symptoms and Treatment (9)
+Images of Bug Bite or Sting (Pediatric) (9)

+Insect bites or stings may be associated with large circular areas of swelling; the raw areas on the left lesion are probably due to scratching.